lindenbergresearch/TrenchBroom/app/resources/documentation/manual/index.md

 ### Textures and Texture Collections {#textures}

 A texture is an image that is projected onto a face of a brush.
 Textures are usually not provided individually, but as texture collections.
 A texture collection can be a directory containing loose image files, or it can be an archive such as a wad file.
 Some games such as Quake 2 come with textures that are readily loadable by TrenchBroom.
-Such textures are called _internal_. _External_ textures on the other hand are textures that you provide by loading a texture collection.
-Since some games such as Quake don't come with their own textures readily available, you have to obtain the textures you wish to use and add them to TrenchBroom manually by [loading a texture collection](#texture_management).
+Such textures are called _internal_. _External_ textures on the other hand are textures that you provide by loading a wad file.
+Since some games such as Quake don't come with their own textures readily available, you have to obtain the textures you wish to use and add them to TrenchBroom manually by [loading a wad file](#texture_management).

 Multiple texture collections may contain a texture with the same name, resulting in a name conflict.
-Similar to how name conflicts are resolved with mods, TrenchBroom assigns priorities to texture collections and lets the texture collection with the highest priority win the conflict.
-Internal texture collections have a higher priority than external texture collections.
-The priority of internal or external texture collections then depends on the order in which they were loaded.

-TrenchBroom currently does not support high resolution replacement textures, but this is on the Todo list.
+Such a conflict is resolved by observing the order in which the texture collections were loaded - the texture that was loaded most recently wins the conflict.
+You cannot control the load order unless you are using wad files.

 ## Startup {#startup}